abmist/s2ci/README.md

 ## Technology stack

 * [Crossfilter.js] (http://square.github.io/crossfilter/)
-	* This JavaScript library has been used to manipulate the donations data (filter, get totals, etc.) stored in the database.
+	* This JavaScript library has been used to manipulate the donations data (filtering, grouping, aggregating, etc.) stored in the database.
 It usefull because it enables two way data binding and  allows slicing data easily.
 * [D3.js] (https://d3js.org/)
 	* This JavaScript library has been employed to render the interactive graphs -using HTML, CSS and SVG.
 * [DC.js] (https://dc-js.github.io/dc.js/)